Samuel Rosenberg (artist): Shows and awards

 Samuel Rosenberg exhibited his art nationally.
 His work was included in renowned exhibits, such as San Francisco's Golden Gate Exposition and 1939 New York World's Fair, and his paintings were selected by the Whitney Museum of American Art for inclusion in their early biennials.
 He showed his work at the Museum of Modern Art, the Corcoran Gallery, the Pennsylvania Academy of Fine Arts.
 He had 2 solo shows at the Carnegie Museum of Art, and he participated in every Carnegie International exhibition from 1933 to 1967.
 In 1935 Rosenberg was a recipient of Carnegie Institute Prize.

 In 1960, the Westmoreland County Museum of Art (now the Westmoreland Museum of American Art) organized Samuel Rosenberg, a retrospective exhibition of 116 paintings.
 In 2003 the Westmoreland Museum of American Art organized the exhibition Samuel Rosenberg: Portrait of a Painter with accompanying catalog of the same name.
 Concurrent to the exhibition were 2 exhibitions featuring The Students of Samuel Rosenberg.

 In 2009 exhibit of his students work: A Painter's Legacy, at the American Jewish Museum at the Jewish Community Center of Greater Pittsburgh, people paid tribute to his legacy and witnessed the influence of his art on his students.

 Media about Rosenberg

 Samuel Rosenberg: Pittsburgh’s Painter Laureate (2008) provided a timeline of Rosenberg’s art progress over the years.
 Former students and relatives provided interviews.,.

 Samuel Rosenberg: Portrait of a Painter is a biography of Rosenberg written by Barbara Jones in 2003.

 Family life

 Samuel Rosenberg met his future wife, Libbie Levin (1898–1987) in the Hill District Library.
 She worked as a clerk there.

-Their only son, Murray Z. Rosenberg (1925–1996), became a medical doctor in North Carolina and he was also an artist, mostly drawing illustrations.
+Their only son, Murray Z. Rosenberg (1925–1996), became a medical doctor in Connecticut and he was also an artist, mostly drawing illustrations.